ArkV1/knowledge_extractor/README.md

 - Run the app as both a desktop application (via PyWebView) and a web app (via Flask).
 - Real-time progress updates using WebSockets.
 - Responsive design for various screen sizes.
+- Convert websites to PDFs with options for orientation and zoom using pyppeteer.
+- Uses pyppeteer with browser extensions to hide cookie popups during PDF conversion.
+- Browser extensions updating and version monitoring.

 ## Prerequisites